NLnetLabs/routinator/source/daemon.rst

 Both servers will only start serving data once the first validation run has completed.

+By default Routinator will stay attached to your terminal and log to standard error.
+You can provide the :option:`--detach` option to run it in the background instead, in which case logging information is written to syslog.
+To learn more about what kind of information is returned and how to influence what is logged and where, refer to the :ref:`Logging <doc_routinator_logging>` section.

 ..
 Attention::  On Linux systems there is an overlap between IPv4 and IPv6.
 You
                 can’t bind to all interfaces on both address families on the